opencontainers/runc/config-linux.md

 #### <a name="configLinuxCPU" />CPU

 **`cpu`** (object, OPTIONAL) represents the cgroup subsystems `cpu` and `cpusets`.
-For more information, see [the cpusets cgroup man page][cgroup-v1-cpusets].
+For more information, see the kernel cgroups documentation about [cpusets][cgroup-v1-cpusets].

 The following parameters can be specified to setup the controller: